 Biological Passport

-The Biological Passport – internationally known as the Athlete Biological Passport (ABP) – is considered one of the most important innovations in the fight against doping since the major scandals of the 1990s and early 2000s.
+The Biological Passport – internationally known as the WADA Biological Passport (ABP) – is considered one of the most important innovations in the fight against doping since the major scandals of the 1990s and early 2000s.
 Instead of searching exclusively for prohibited substances in a single sample, the system documents long-term changes in the body's own markers.
 In cycling, which has historically been particularly shaped by doping scandals, the Biological Passport has become a central pillar of integrity protection.

 What is the Biological Passport?